Bachelor of Visual ArtsBachelors Degree

 Recognise, develop cultural understanding and reflect on social and cultural issues, and apply local and international perspectives to practice in the visual arts.

-Students have the opportunity to undertake internships with the dynamic arts industries of the New South Wales North Coast.
+Students have the opportunity to undertake an internship in the dynamic arts industries of the New South Wales North Coast.
 They can also study for a session at universities overseas including the prestigious Pratt Institute in New York, University of Hertfordshire in England, Universitat de Barcelona in Spain, University of Massachusetts in USA, and Kansai Gaidai University in Japan.

 - Art theory